denniscallanan/jiro-android-client/README.md

-# sopha-android-client
+# jiro-android-client

-Android Client with Controller for the Sopha Gaming Platform
+Android Client with Controller for the Jiro Gaming Platform

-This App (to be available on Google Play), will connect to a local Sopha server, create or join a game, and transform into a contoller for the running game
+This App (to be available on Google Play), will connect to a local Jiro server, create or join a game, and transform into a contoller for the running game